 Life Lessons Learned From Louie the Cat

-Enjoy the Simple Things in Life
+Enjoy The Simple Things

-Enjoy the simple things in life.
 Cats, especially kittens, have a lot of fun chasing things around.
 They also seem to enjoy the simpler things, a ball of yarn, an old ratty mouse toy,a piece of paper and more.
 We as humans, many times, lose the thrill of life, we get caught up in trying to always get ahead.
 The time is now, to stop, take a look around and enjoy what you have, not what you think you need.

-Love Is Best When Freely Given
+Love Is Best when Freely Given

 When it comes to showing love cats can be a little indifferent. .
 Cats show love in their own little Most of the time a cat will ignore you as it spends it hours either sleeping or staring out the window.
 Sounds a little like a man.
 A cats way of showing you it cares for you is by allowing to rub him under his chin or sitting above our heads on the top of the chair.